What Kind of Renters Insurance Policy to Buy

-Did you buy the wrong renters insurance policy?
+Did you buy the wrong renter's insurance policy?

-As a landlord he was potentially in a situation where his insurance may be forced to pay for a tenant’s liability claims, if someone was injured on the property.
+As a landlord, he was potentially in a situation where his insurance may be forced to pay for a tenant’s liability, claims, if someone was injured on the property.

 How much renters insurance should you have?